This article contains affiliate links, I may receive a commission for purchases made through these links

 Crochet Alongs have been really popular projects over the last few years, they are such a great way to create a beautiful design while being part of a friendly, helpful community as well.

 I know there’s nothing wrong with going slower and just admire others finished pieces in the meantime, but I always feel behind with the times and end up loosing momentum and that feeling of being part of a community all working together.

-So, I always knew that if I created a CAL of my own that it would be one that went at a much slower pace.
+So, I always knew that if I created a crochet along of my own that it would be one that went at a much slower pace.

-It’s because of these 2 elements that I came up with the 50 stitches CAL.
+It’s because of these 2 elements that I came up with the 50 stitches crochet along.

 - 50 squares